coderdj/kodiaq/_sources/deployment.txt

 There are several dependencies that must be met for the slave module to work.

 * You need a PC with a CAEN A2818 or A3818 PCI(-e) card installed and also the proper drivers.
 * There are several library dependencies
    * CAENVMElib (available from CAEN, this is a closed-source library)
    * mongodb greater than version 2.55 (earlier versions can work with a slight modification to the source code).
-Specifically libmongoclient is needed.
+Specifically lbmongoclient is needed.
    * libsnappy for on-the-fly compression
    * libpthread for parallel processing
    * Google protocol buffers libraries (called libprotobuf-dev on ubuntu)
+   * libpbf for file output
    * Normal build libraries (build-essential package on ubuntu)

+.. note:: It is possible to compile without libmongoclient and/or libprotobuf/libpbf.
+If you compile without libmongoclient you will not be able to output to a mongodb.
+If you compile without libprotobuf or libpbf you will not be able to write to file.
+Depending on your installation one of these may be fine.
+You will be notified at the end of the configure script which output forms are available on your system.

 Checkout the code from github.
 To compile use the following steps: ::

       cd kodiaq (top-level directory)